 3.12 VIOLATIONS AND ENFORCEMENT

-The process for determining and enforcing violations shall be as established by the Legislature, which currently is codified in A.R.S. § 48-3615.01.
+The process for determining, enforcing, and appealing citations for violations shall be as established by the Legislature, which currently is codified in A.R.S. §§ 48-3613. -3614. -3615, and -3615.01.
+In the event the Legislature alters or adds to that process, this section shall be deemed amended accordingly.

-For purposes of this Section, the “chief engineer” shall mean the County Engineer.
+For purposes of this Section, the “chief engineer” shall mean the County Engineer or his designee.

+The Chief Engineer is responsible for investigating all complaints of suspected violations of this Ordinance.

 The board of hearing review shall be the Floodplain Board of Directors.

-The Chief Engineer shall develop a form to be provided with a notice of violation, as required by statute, in which an alleged violator can admit or deny the allegations.
+The Chief Engineer shall develop a form to be provided with a notice of violation, as required by statute, in which an alleged violator can admit or deny the allegations, and a form for a decision and order, as also required by statute.

 If possible, the hearing officer required by statute will be the hearing officer who hears zoning violations.
 If not possible, the Floodplain Board of Directors will separately appoint a hearing officer.

 Penalties for violation shall be as prescribed by the Legislature, currently codified in A.R.S. § 48-3615.
+In addition, the Floodplain Administrator may submit to the FEMA a denial of insurance, stating that the property is in violation of a cited State or local law, regulation or ordinance, pursuant to Section 1316 of the National Flood Insurance Act of 1968.

 The Chief Engineer is authorized to obtain administrative search warrants in the manner provided by the Legislature, currently codified in A.R.S. § 48-3603.C.26.